 What’s the Deal With Reef Safe Sunscreen?

-In May of this year, the state of Hawaii made a groundbreaking move to completely ban the sales non-reef safe sunscreen - why, you ask?
+In May of 2018, the state of Hawaii made a groundbreaking move to completely ban the sales non-reef safe sunscreen - why, you ask?
 Banning certain types of sunscreen in a place that’s tropical 365 days of the year at first sounds like a terrible idea, but let’s look closer.

 Although it sounds kind of drastic, it was a move that was essential in order to preserve and protect the natural beauty of Hawaiian reefs - and hopefully sets an example for the world to take action.
 Approximately 25 to 60 MILLION bottles worth of sunscreen wash off into the ocean every year - more than enough to make an impact on sea life.

 The two banned sunscreen ingredients, octinoxate and oxybenzone, were established as a direct cause of coral bleaching - essentially signing a death notice to the native Hawaiian coral.
 It only takes the equivalent amount of a drop of water in 3 Olympic-sized swimming pools for these two ingredients to affect the surrounding coral.
 If the oceans lose coral, entire habitats for other sea life will be lost - potentially irreversibly damaging our oceans if we don’t do something about it!